History in France, part 3: Royan.

 Royan is a holiday resort sitting on the Gironde Estuary, about half way down the Atlantic coast of France.
 When we first came here, over twenty years ago, Royan was very much “an old folks’ town”, with a few elderly people enjoying the sun in the summer months and utterly devoid of any signs of life in the winter.

-Archeologists have found cut flints in the area, so we know that there was a pre-historic settlement.
+Archaeologists have found cut flints in the area, so we know that there was a pre-historic settlement.
 During Roman occupation, oysters were bred here, and vineyards planted.
-Charentais wine is a bit mediocre, actually, but the vines dates back many hundreds of years.
+Charentais wine used to be a bit mediocre, but has improved massively in the last ten years – and the vines dates back many hundreds of years.
 Royan then came under English control in the days of Eleanor of Aquitaine (when her husband became Henry II of England in 1154, her lands passed under English control) and to this day there are English surnames – Bell, Moore, Tyler – that are the legacy of English soldiers in the area.

 In 1789, shortly before the Revolution, this area of France was named Charente Inferieur, and it retained this name till the 1980s when, quite rightly, it was decided that the name was not very encouraging and, as tourism was vital, it was re-named Charente Maritime.
 Much better !